 The initial and all subsequent RPC meetings are chaired by the CNA, which also supplies the NPA Relief Planning Co-ordinator and the RPC secretary.
+The meeting minutes are prepared by the RPC secretary.

 At the initial meeting, IPDs/PROCs are discussed in detail so the Committee members can become familiar with the NPA from a geographic, demographic, Exchange Area and NRUF point of view.
-Additionally, the Relief Options contained in the IPD (if applicable) are discussed in detail as are any contributions received by the CNA from any interested party.
+Additionally, the Relief Options contained in the IPD/PROC are discussed in detail as are any contributions received by the CNA from any interested party.